Foreign ownership of Malaysian bonds up by $2.4 bln in May

-KUALA LUMPUR, June 7 Foreign holdings of Malaysian debt securities and sharia-compliant sukuk rose by 10.1 billion ringgit ($2.37 billion) in May, central bank data showed on Wednesday.
+KUALA LUMPUR, June 7 (Reuters) - Foreign holdings of Malaysian debt securities and sharia-compliant sukuk rose by 10.1 billion ringgit ($2.37 billion) in May, central bank data showed on Wednesday.

 Foreign holdings of debt securities and sukuk rose to 195.1 billion ringgit last month from 185.0 billion ringgit in April, Bank Negara Malaysia said on its website.